d9pouces/PolyArchiv/README.md

     user=mgallet
     included_local_tags=*

-`{name}` will be replaced by the name of the local repository; for example the name of the `my-local.local` local repository is obviously `my-local`).
+`{name}` will be replaced by the name of the collect point; for example the name of the `my-local.local` collect point is obviously `my-local`).
 You can specify (a bit) more complex replacement rules (see below).

 Maybe you also want a full backup (as an archive) uploaded monthly (the tenth day of each month) to a FTP server: